 - Remind students to underline the adjectives and circle the words they describe.
 Walk around the room to give assistance as needed.

-- Enrichment: Advanced students can be asked to also write exclamatory and interrogative sentences with their words.
+- Advanced students can be asked to also write exclamatory and interrogative sentences with their words.

-- Support: Visit struggling students and guide them through writing their sentences.
+- Visit struggling students and guide them through writing their sentences.

 An interactive whiteboard or document camera and projector may be used to display the printed images.